 This becomes critical once you pass ~150 items.

-Because that’s when mistakes stop costing time…
+Since that’s when mistakes stop costing time…

 they start costing reputation.